 Graphic design for your business should be a smart combination of affordability and high-quality work.
 Freelancers can cost less than an in-house designer but may produce work that’s not up to par with your standards.
 An on-demand graphic design service such as Penji offers both quality and affordability.
 Here’s why it’s a Freelancer alternative you should look into:

-Penji offers unlimited graphic design services for as low as $369 per month.
+Penji offers unlimited graphic design services in three affordable plans.
 This means you can send as many design requests as you want within a month.
 You won’t have to pay per project or pay an in-house designer even when there is little to no work that needs to be done.

 Graphic design needs constant revisions to get exactly what you need.
 Penji offers unlimited revisions to ensure that you get the perfect logo or the banner ad that you need.
 All included in the fixed monthly subscription rate.